 Matthew J. Christjohn, DVM, age 44.
-Dr. Christjohn is the owner and operator of Large Animal Veterinary Services, a practice concentrating on farm animals - mainly cattle and horses.
+Dr. Christjohn is the owner and operator of Large Animal Veterinary Services, LLC, a practice concentrating on farm animals - mainly cattle and horses.
 The business covers territory in Alabama, Georgia, Florida and Oklahoma.
-Dr. Christjohn received his animal & dairy science degree from Auburn University in 1992, doctor of veterinary medicine degree from Auburn University in 1995 and master of business administration degree from University of Phoenix in January 2008.
-In addition to his business, he presently owns and operates a 360-acre cattle farm in Wedowee, Alabama.
+Dr. Christjohn received his Animal & Dairy Science degree from Auburn University in 1992, Doctor of Veterinary Medicine degree from Auburn University in 1995 and Master of Business Administration from the University of Phoenix in January 2008.
+In addition to his business, he presently owns and operates a 360-acre cattle farm in Wedowee, Alabama operating as Sandy Creek Branch, LLC.
 Dr. Christjohn is a member of the American and Alabama Veterinary Medical Associations, Society for Theriogenology, American Association of Bovine Practitioners, Academy of Veterinary Consultants, National Cattleman's Beef Association, Alabama Cattlemen's Association and the Florida Cattlemen's Association.
 Dr. Christjohn is also a member of the Association's audit committee.
 The primary function of the audit committee is to assist the board of directors in fulfilling its oversight responsibilities relating to the quality of financial reporting, the system of internal controls, the audit process, and the Association's process for monitoring compliance with laws and regulations and the code of conduct.